SnowJunior/fullstack_task/README.md

 - Use of 'Mulish' font

 ## Extras
 - Detailed commits - Descriptive to know what was handled where
+- Paginated the data and allowed filtering across all pages
+- Use of scss together with MUI to offer full customization and control of components

 ## Video Link
 As the completed solution below is the link of a small demo of the process and the application solution and output that was created